Why Opening and Closing Lines Matter in Betting And How My Model Beats Both

 To beat the closing line with consistency is rare.
 To show a positive ROI betting at the closing number is insane.
 Why?

-Because the closing line reflects the collective wisdom of the market — the sharpest minds, biggest bankrolls, and most accurate data have all contributed to shaping it.
+Because the closing line reflects the collective wisdom of the market.
+The sharpest minds, biggest bankrolls, and most accurate data have all contributed to shaping it.
 If you're winning even after that line has settled, it means your model has found true inefficiencies that even the market can't price correctly.

 That's exactly what I've done with my esports model.